gpaciga/multidash/README.md

 Start with `npm run start`.

+Next/Previous buttons appear when you hover over the bottom of the screen.

 ## Future

-- better handling of plain image slides
+- expand small images to fill screen
+- change animation direction when clicking "previous"
+- nicer looking buttons
-- interface to click through slides manually
+- interface to add slides